Warehouse Problem with Bounds, Fixed Costs and Complementarity Constraints: Fixed Costs

-\begin{proof} We prove that the polytope $P'$ is an extended linear formulation of $\Pone$ by showing that every extreme point of $P'$ is an extension of a feasible point of $\Pone$ and also every extreme point of $\Pone$ can be extended to a feasible point in $P'$.
-Clearly $P'$ has $O(TS^2)$ variables and $O(TS^2)$ constraints.
+\begin{proof} We will show that every extreme point of $\Ptwo'$ is an extension of a feasible point of $\Ptwo$ and also every extreme point of $\Ptwo$ can be extended to a feasible point in $\Ptwo'$.